Marketing is difficult, emotional work.

 But the real reason is you haven’t done the emotional work of regularly determining what people really want – and don’t want.
 Advertising can be a helpful tool in your marketing but you can’t put lipstick on a pig.

-Postmates-scale advertising (probably in the hundreds of millions) is out of reach for most of us but with even a modest financial investment, you can mimic them in miniature – you can purchase cold ads and emails from a business like CallBox, with its dozens of fake LinkedIn profiles sending messages on your behalf.
+Postmates-scale advertising (probably in the hundreds of millions) is out of reach for most of us but with even a modest financial investment, you can mimic them in miniature – you can purchase cold ads and emails from a business like CallBox, with its dozens of fake LinkedIn profiles sending messages on your behalf. ((A better way to do LinkedIn outreach is LeadCookie, which actually does a pretty artful job of cold outreach because it stipulates good positioning and messaging, at least on LinkedIn.))

 It’s hard to pick up the phone and call someone – or it seems hard.
 That’s why you hire CallBox.
 They’re not selling expertise; in fact, they are pretty terrible at advertising.
 They’re selling emotional effort.